Woman to Woman (Keyshia Cole album): Live performances and tour

 Cole began her promotion of Woman to Woman with a live performance of "Enough of No Love" at the Essence Music Festival on July 6, 2012.
 Two months later, she performed the song alongside Lil Wayne at the iHeartRadio Music Festival on September 22.
-Cole performed "Trust and Believe" for the first time at the Black Girls Rock! ceremony, which aired via BET on November 4, 2012.
+Cole performed "Trust and Believe" for the first time at the Black Girls Rock! ceremony, which aired via BET on November 4.
 The performance was met with positive reviews from critics.
-On November 16, 2012, Cole performed at WGCI's Big Jam event, where her setlist included "Enough of No Love" and "Trust and Believe".
-Later the same month, she performed both songs again at the Soul Train Music Awards.
+On November 16, Cole performed at WGCI's Big Jam event, where her setlist included "Enough of No Love" and "Trust and Believe".
+The same month, she performed both songs again at the Soul Train Music Awards.
 Cole performed "Zero" for the first time at An Evening of Stars: Educating our Future, an annually-held event promoted by UNCF, which aired through BET on January 27, 2013.
 She later performed "Trust and Believe" and "I Choose You" on Jimmy Kimmel Live!, in an appearance aired on March 19.
 On July 3, 2013, Cole performed at the Essence Music Festival, singing her previous singles as well as "Trust and Believe".

 The album received further promotion from the Woman to Woman Tour, which started on March 28, 2013, in Westbury, New York.
 Prior to the inception of the tour, Cole expressed her desire to include strong vocalists as support acts, such as Brandy and Melanie Fiona.
 The first leg consisted of 18 dates, visiting venues in North America, while the second row of shows comprised seven concerts throughout Europe.
 Chrisette Michele and Mateo served as supporting acts during the first leg.